-The County has also made a statement of the importance of hazard mitigation, by incorporating within its Comprehensive Plan policy statements regarding the development of a county-wide Local Mitigation Strategy.
+The County has also made a statement of the importance of hazard mitigation, by incorporating within its Comprehensive Growth Management Plan policy statements regarding the development of a county-wide Local Mitigation Strategy.
 In addition to its CEMP, there are special hazard plans that apply to unique situations.
-They address hazards such as dike failure, hazardous materials, and severe weather to name a few.
+They address hazards such as coastal oil spills, hazardous materials, and airport safety.
 In addition, in a county that experiences substantial development each year, Fire-Rescue actively participates on the County development review committee.
 The Fire-Rescue staff reviews and comments on whether there is adequate access to buildings by both personnel and apparatus, and whether there is adequate vehicle ingress and egress.